thedataincubator/basic-docker/README.md

 ## Examples

 ## hello-world
 This is the most basic example.
 This builds an image from a base of Ubuntu 18 and installs Python 3.
 It then uses **RUN** to print something with Python as well as **CMD** to print out a similiar thing.
 The difference is that the **RUN** command executes during the build process, whereas the **CMD** executes when the container is launched.
-To build this container run from the `hello-world` directory `docker build -t hello-world .`.
+To build this container run from the `hello-world` directory

+`docker build -t hello-world .`

 The `-t` flag gives the container a tag and the `.` tells the engine to use the current directory as the Docker context.
 Docker will only allow you to use files and resources from within the current context.
-To run the container you can use `docker run -i hello-world`, the `-i` flag will allow you to see the output.
+To run the container you can use

+`docker run -i hello-world`

+The `-i` flag will allow you to see the output.

 ```dockerfile
 # pull from ubuntu18 base image
 FROM ubuntu:18.04